Audi: 24 Hours of Le Mans

 Audi's sports car racing success would continue with the Audi R18's victory at the 2011 24 Hours of Le Mans.
-Audi Sport Team Joest's Benoît Tréluyer earned Audi their first pole position in five years while the team's sister car locked out the front row.
+Audi Sport Team Joest's Benoît Tréluyer earned Audi its first pole position in five years while the team's sister car locked out the front row.
 Early accidents eliminated two of Audi's three entries, but the sole remaining Audi R18 TDI of Tréluyer, Marcel Fässler, and André Lotterer held off the trio of Peugeot 908s to claim victory by a margin of 13.8 seconds.